RamblingCookieMonster/PSDepend/README.md

 Raw            : {Version, Name, Tags, DependsOn...}
 ```

+Note that you can use `$PWD` or `.` to refer to the current path in the Source and Target fields (Thanks to Mike Walker for the idea!)

 ## Exploring and Getting Help

 Each DependencyType - PSGalleryModule, FileDownload, Task, etc. - might treat these standard properties differently, and may include their own Parameters.
 For example, in the BuildHelpers node above, we specified a Repository parameter.